 We are the first responders to all campus emergencies.
 A major component of this service includes our emergency medical technicians (EMT) who respond to all medical emergencies on campus and are licensed by the state of Rhode Island.

+DPS is accredited by CALEA - the Commission on Accreditation for Law Enforcement Agencies.
 DPS is a member of and active participant in the Rhode Island College and University Public Safety Directors Association, the Northeast College and University Security Association, and the International Association of University Law Enforcement Administrators.
 These groups provide assistance and insight into changing security trends and offer information about all areas of security operations on campuses.

 A park and drive “at your own risk” policy is in effect at all times.
 DPS officers patrol parking areas and roadways on a regular basis but the university cannot give unconditional guarantee of security and is not responsible for personal injury, damage or theft of vehicles or belongings.